KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit helps you build custom keyboard extensions for `iOS`, `iPadOS`, `macOS`, `tvOS` and `watchOS`, using `SwiftUI`.
+KeyboardKit helps you build custom keyboard extensions for `iOS` and `iPadOS`.

-KeyboardKit extends the native keyboard APIs with more functionality and has views and utils to let you create custom keyboards or mimic native ones.
+KeyboardKit extends Apple's native keyboard extension APIs and provides you with a lot more functionality than is otherwise available.

 The end result can look something like this...or entirely different:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

-KeyboardKit is flexible and doesn't force your keyboard to look or behave in a certain way.
-You can go with a standard system keyboard, tweak the standard design a little (or a lot) or use completely custom views or designs.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo app for inspiration.